Local Development Environment Setup

 Creating a Release Group

-If you are on a Mac add export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES to your shell configuration file (like .zshrc) to avoid having Agent Jobs stuck at Undelivered status.
+If you are on a Mac add export NO_PROXY=* OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES to your shell configuration file (like .zshrc) to avoid having Agent Jobs stuck at Undelivered status.

 Navigate to the Release Group list and create a new release group.
 The details to be filled are shown in the screenshot below.